LytixChain/lytix/README.md

 Proof of Stake is the current Lytix mechanism for obtaining coins outside of buying directly on an exchange

-5,000 LYTX for Masternodes
+10,000 LYTX for Masternodes

 100,000 LYTX for Maxnodes

-Reward breakdown -  40% Masternodes.
-30% Maxnodes, 25% Stakers, and 5% Dev fee in the current release
+Reward breakdown -  60% Maxnodes, 20% masternodes and 20% Stakers.

 30 LYTX reward until 100,000
 - 100 until 110,000